 Outputs of the preceding meeting

 All output documents of the previous meeting, particularly the meeting report JVET-AO1000, the Errata report items for VVC, VSEI, HEVC, AVC, and Video CICP JVET-AO1004, the AVC with extensions and corrections (draft 5) JVET-AO1016, the Support for additional SEI messages in AVC (draft 5) JVET-AO1017, the Algorithm description for Versatile Video Coding and Test Model 23 (VTM 23) JVET-AO2002, the VTM and HM common test conditions and evaluation procedures for HDR/WCG video JVET-AO2011, the Description of algorithms version 14 and software version 16 in neural network-based video coding (NNVC) JVET-AO2019, the Verification test plan for VVC multilayer coding (update 8) JVET-AO2021, the Description of the EE on Neural Network-based Video Coding JVET-AO2023, the Description of the EE on Enhanced Compression beyond VVC capability JVET-AO2024, the Draft Joint Call for Proposals on video compression with capability beyond VVC JVET-AO2026, the Common Test Conditions (CTC) for gaming applications JVET-AO2027, the Optimization of encoders and receiving systems for machine analysis of coded video content (Draft 10) JVET-AO2030, the Technologies under consideration for future extensions of VSEI (version 11) JVET-AO2032, the Complexity reporting template for coding algorithms and tools JVET-AO2040, and the Announcement of JVET AHG17 Meeting in Aachen, DE, 25-27 February 2026 JVET-AO2041, had been completed and those which were available were approved.
 In a few cases, the corresponding WG 5 N-numbered documents had not yet been uploaded, and this was requested to be done as soon as possible (kept for future use).
-The software implementations of VTM version 23.X, ECM version 19.X, and NNVC version 16.0 were also approved.
+The software implementations of VTM version 23.14 and 24.0, ECM version 19.1, and NNVC version 16.0 were also approved.

 It was further noted that some editorial modifications were necessary on the WG 5 versions of standard deliverables, to be compliant with the ISO/IEC rules.